philharper/buildmonitor/README.md

 - requests
 - pymongo

-You will also need a properties file with the Jenkins, Sonar and Mongo properties in them as described below.
+You will also need a properties file named application.properties in the root with the Jenkins, Sonar and Mongo properties in them as described below.

     [JENKINS]
     url=